Please contact us at ForensicCOE@rti.org for any questions.

 Each of our webinars is archived within about two weeks of the live date and will be posted on our website.
 Please subscribe to our newsletter for notifications.

-This webinar will introduce the audience to viewing and collecting data from 3D medical imaging modalities (CT/MRI) using the open source 3D Slicer software platform.
-The presenters will visualize sample datasets through two methods: as a 3D volume rendering for previewing a dataset or collecting surface data; and as a 3D model which can be used in Slicer or exported for further analysis and 3D printing.
-From these visualizations, they will collect three different types of quantitative data: (1) linear and angular measurements; (2) 3D landmark data (called fiducial markup data) which can be used in geometric morphometric analyses of size and shape; and (3) volumetric data through both manual and semi-automated segmentation processes.
-The presenters will demonstrate how methods can be used for both mineralized/skeletal and soft tissues in CT and MRI datasets.
+This webinar introduced the audience to viewing and collecting data from 3D medical imaging modalities (CT/MRI) using the open source 3D Slicer software platform.
+The presenters visualized sample datasets through two methods: as a 3D volume rendering for previewing a dataset or collecting surface data; and as a 3D model which can be used in Slicer or exported for further analysis and 3D printing.
+From these visualizations, they collected three different types of quantitative data: (1) linear and angular measurements; (2) 3D landmark data (called fiducial markup data) which can be used in geometric morphometric analyses of size and shape; and (3) volumetric data through both manual and semi-automated segmentation processes.
+The presenters demonstrated how methods can be used for both mineralized/skeletal and soft tissues in CT and MRI datasets.